Collecting and Using Liquid Fertiliser (Leachate)

 You can expect up to a mug full (300ml) when draining regularly but please be aware that the amount drained from the HOTBIN will vary from user to user based on the types of waste added to the HOTBIN.

-Basic guidelines for collection & use
+PLEASE READ our guidelines for collection & safe use of leachate

 The liquid created by the HOTBIN does not have a high NKP (Nitogen, Potassium, Phosphorus) value so can be used as a fertiliser.
 The brown odourless liquid will be mainly Fulvic Acid and Humic Acid - both improve the uptake of minerals and can stimulate plant growth.
 Ensure you have collected an odourless, dark brown liquid.
 Take care if you have collected a fruity / acidic yellowish liquid, or a black pungent drain like thick slimy goo – see ‘why does the liquid fertiliser smell’ below.